vignesh4005/Global_Well-Being_Prediction_Using_Development_Indicators/README.md

 ## **Global Well-Being Prediction Using Development Indicators (Socioeconomic, Governance, and Happiness Metrics)**

 ## Objective
-The objective of this project is to analyze and predict global happiness scores and direction (increase or decrease) over year by examining various socioeconomic and psychological factors that influence people's well-being across countries.
-By exploring the relationships between indicators such as GDP per capita, social support, health, freedom of life choices, generosity, and perceptions of corruption, the project aims to identify the key drivers of happiness and uncover patterns in global well-being.
-This analysis can provide valuable insights for policymakers, organizations, and researchers working to enhance societal well-being and improve quality of life globally.
+The main goal of this project is to predict the global well-being of countries based on a combination of socioeconomic, governance, and subjective well-being indicators.
+The project leverages data from the World Happiness Report from 2005 to 2023, integrating various factors such as economic conditions, social support, governance, health, and individual perceptions to predict overall happiness and life satisfaction across nations.

 ## Specific Goals

-### 1. Understand the Drivers of Happiness
+### 1. Data Exploration and Preprocessing
-- Explore how factors like GDP, social support, health, and freedom contribute to happiness levels across different countries and regions.
+- Analyze and preprocess the dataset to handle missing values, normalize data, and ensure the integrity of categorical and numerical variables.
 - Identify the key socioeconomic and psychological factors that most influence happiness scores globally.

 ### 2. Identify Global Trends